Hubmakerlabs/replicatr/README.md

 Social networks function as a generalised publish-subscribe distributed database system.

-In order to implement this, users are connected to one or two nodes in the network, a primary and a secondary that picks up the slack if the primary is unresponsive.
+In order to implement this, users are connected to one or a few nodes in the network, a primary and secondaries that pick up the slack if the primary is unresponsive.

-Their messages are stored on their nodes, and other users who are subscribing to their messages, their nodes set up subscriptions with the nodes the user is attached to and when new events are published, they are propagated to the subscribing relays in order to deliver them to the users.
+Their messages are stored on their nodes, and other users who are subscribing to their published events, their nodes set up subscriptions with the nodes the user is attached to and when new events are published, they are propagated to the subscribing relays in order to deliver them to the users.